Dunstable: Road

-The A5 trunk road lies at the heart of Dunstable's transport infrastructure, directing movement north and south.
-This movement is complemented by the M1 motorway east of the town in Luton.
+Formerly, the A5 trunk road lay at the heart of Dunstable's transport infrastructure, running north to south.
+However, the completion of the northern A5-M1 bypass has meant the de-trunking of the road, relabelled now as the A5183 with a 7.5 tonne weight limit.
+Movement is complemented by the M1 motorway east of the town in Luton.
 The nearest motorway junction is J11, which is about 2 mi to the east of the town centre via the A505.
 Although congested, the town's roads provide the means to connect to the country's motorways systems.

 Bus

 Dunstable is served by two main operators, Arriva and Centrebus.
 Arriva runs the interurban services to Luton (direct and via Houghton Regis), Leighton Buzzard and Aylesbury, but other routes have been steadily taken over from Arriva by Centrebus in recent years, which now provides services to St Albans, Harpenden, Luton (direct and via Caddington), Toddington and Milton Keynes.
 Centrebus also operates three local services within Dunstable to Beecroft/Weatherby, Downside and the Langdale Road estate.
 Many bus services are financially supported by Central Bedfordshire Council.